 - 1. Gather all equipment, cleaning solutions and materials required to clean the environmental surfaces. - 2.
-Wash hands and put on gloves prior to cleaning the surface.
+WASH hands and put on gloves prior to cleaning the surface.
 Personal protective equipment should be changed if torn or soiled. - 3.
 Visible or gross soil present and/or blood or body fluid spills must be removed prior to cleaning.
 [See Protocol for Cleaning & Disinfecting a Blood or Body Fluid spill.] - 4.
 As appropriate clean all high touch clinical contact and housekeeping surfaces.
-To ensure that cross contamination does not occur use clean cloths for each surface being cleaned.
+To ensure that cross contamination does not occur, use clean cloths for each surface being cleaned.
 If using an open bucket system, ensure that solutions do not become contaminated (NO DOUBLE DIPPING).
 If using a disposable wipe system, ensure that a new wipe is being used for each surface being cleaned. - 5.
 To disinfect environmental surfaces, apply the disinfectant and allow surfaces to remain wet for the appropriate contact time as specified on the product label. - 6.
 If using a 1-Step Cleaning-Disinfecting Solution a separate cleaning step is not necessary unless the surfaces are visibly soiled.
 To ensure disinfection occurs, the cleaner-disinfectant solution may need to be applied multiple times in order to achieve the contact time as specified on the product label. - 7.
 Soiled rags should be placed in a bag for laundering.
-Disposable cloths should be disposed as regular waste in garbage bags or as directed on product label. - 8.
-Remove and discard gloves - 9.
-Wash hands protective shoe covers should be worn.
-Personal protective equipment should be changed if torn or soiled, and always removed before leaving the location of the spill, and then wash hands.
+Disposable cloths should be disposed as regular waste in garbage bags or as specified on the product label. - 8.
+Remove and discard gloves, WASH hands.